How to Teach Molecular Polarity: A Simple Framework for Polar vs Nonpolar Molecules

 Is the molecule symmetrical?

-Step One: Separate Bond Polarity From Molecular Polarity
+Teach Bond Polarity Before Molecular Polarity

 The first thing I make explicit — and I mean explicit — is that bond polarity and molecular polarity are not the same question.